fefemattoso/3DES/PROJ/aula07/README.md

 ### 7. Rodar o frontend

-- Navegue até a pasta `web` do projeto:
+- Navegue até a pasta `front` do projeto:

 ```bash
 cd ../front